MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

-### Deploy Azure resources using Bicep and Azure Pipelines

-In this demo, you will learn and understand ....

-### Deploy Azure resources using Bicep and GitHub Actions
+### Deploy Azure resources using Bicep and Azure Pipelines, GitHub Actions

 In this demo, you will learn and understand ....